OpenStackOnRaPi/ostackinstall/README.md

 $ sudo reboot
 ```

-Your network configuration is now the same as that from section 3.iii.
-You can continue with the installation procedure (section 4 and 5) to enjoy using OpenStack with a flat provider network.
+Your network configuration is now the same as that one would obtain following all instructions from section 3.iii.
+You can now continue with the installation procedure (section 4 and 5) to enjoy using OpenStack with a flat provider network.

 ## 4. Management host preparation